Quick Answer

 From this source set alone, coverage treatment for vendor or platform downtime is unknown.
 A practical verification step is to confirm claims in original materials.
 On the cited PMC record, "View on publisher site" and "Download PDF" are direct checkpoints for that.

-This grounding pack does not provide enough evidence to answer that.
-Treat broad recommendations as unconfirmed unless they are tied to primary documents you can review directly.
+Whether a BOP is worth carrying if you work remotely depends on your specific situation.
+Treat broad recommendations as unconfirmed unless tied to primary documents you can review directly.

 This source set does not establish what, if anything, responds to cancellation or non-payment scenarios.
 Keep this as an open question and verify against primary documents rather than summaries.